Bible version debate: Formal equivalence

 A literal translation tries to remain as close to the original text as possible, without adding the translators' ideas and thoughts into the translation.
 Thus, the argument goes, the more literal the translation is, the less danger there is of corrupting the original message.
 This is therefore much more of a word-for-word view of translation.
 The problem with this form of translation is that it assumes a moderate degree of familiarity with the subject matter on the part of the reader.
-The New American Standard Bible (NASB or NAS), King James Version (KJV), Modern Literal Version (MLV), American Standard Version (ASV), Revised Standard Version (RSV) and their offshoots, including the New Revised Standard Version (NRSV) and English Standard Version (ESV) are – to differing degrees – examples of this kind of translation.
+The New American Standard Bible (NASB or NAS), King James Version (KJV), Modern Literal Version (MLV), American Standard Version (ASV), and Revised Standard Version (RSV) and their offshoots, including the New Revised Standard Version (NRSV) and English Standard Version (ESV), are – to differing degrees—examples of this kind of translation.
 For example, most printings of the KJV italicize words that are implied but are not actually in the original source text, since words must sometimes be added to have valid English grammar.
 Thus, even a formal equivalence translation has at least some modification of sentence structure and regard for contextual usage of words.
-One of the most literal translations in English is the aptly named Young's Literal Translation: in this version, John 3:16 reads: "For God did so love the world, that His Son—the only begotten—He gave, that every one who is believing in him may not perish, but may have life age-during," which is very stilted and ungrammatical in English, although maintaining more of the tense and word order of the original Greek.
+One of the most literal translations in English is the aptly named Young's Literal Translation: in this version, John 3:16 reads: "For God did so love the world, that His Son—the only begotten—He gave, that every one who is believing in him may not perish, but may have life age-during," which is very stilted and ungrammatical in English, although it maintains more of the tense and word order of the original Greek.